-- 1) County will notify Contractor in writing that a client has been assessed to meet eligibility for residential treatment. - 2) County will issue a written authorization for up to 30 calendar days for residential treatment - 3) Contractor shall not be reimbursed by County for services rendered to a client's that are not pre authorized by County for treatment.
+- 1) County will notify Contractor in writing that a client has been assessed to meet eligibility for residential treatment. - 2) County will issue a written authorization for up to 30 calendar days for residential treatment c) Re-Authorization

+3) Contractor shall not be reimbursed by County for services rendered to a client's that are not pre authorized by County for treatment.

-Clients may be eligible for re-authorization to extend their residential treatment services only upon preapproval by County.
+Clients may be eligible for re-authorization to extend their residential treatment services only upon pre-approval by County.

-- 1) Contractor will submit a request for re-authorization in writing to the County Department which funds the client's treatment no later than 5 business days prior to expiration date of the current authorization period. - 2) Contractor will submit a progress report with the re-authorization request a progress report, including a new ASAM criteria assessment justifying the re-authorization request.
+- 1) Contractor will submit a treatment extension form in writing to the County Department which funds the client's treatment no later than 5 business days prior to expiration date of the current authorization period. - 2) Contractor will submit a progress report with the re-authorization request a progress report, including a new ASAM criteria assessment justifying the reauthorization request.
 County shall determine whether to grant or deny the request for extension prior to the expiration of the client's current authorized length of treatment.